OpenBluetoothToolbox/SimpleBluez/README.rst

 -------------
 If you are interested in using SimpleBluez as a dependency in your project, there is currently first-class support for vendorization of all 3rd-party dependencies.
-Currently, the following libraries are included as part of
-SimpleBluez:

-* `fmtlib`_
-* `SimpleDBus`_

 Please visit our **Security** page for more information on how to vendorize 3rd-party libraries for SimpleBluez.

 License
 -------